Do you have parking?

-The nearest beach is eight minutes drive away.
+The nearest beach is five minutes drive away.
 You can also walk to Seaton / Downderry beach (which is dog friendly), in circa 35 minutes through the local woodland using the public bridle path.
 There are a couple of pubs overlooking the beach, a pizzeria, a beach café and a fresh water stream running through the beach.
 You can also pick up the South West coastal path here.

 How far are the nearest shops?